 Patient Navigators work one on one with these individuals and their families to map out an intensive care plan that leads to improved self-sufficiency in accessing care.
 Through Health Guardians, CCANO offers an integrated system of intensive medical and behavioral care management and wraparound social services for this high-need patient population.

-Health Guardians currently serves St. Bernard, Plaquemines, Jefferson and Orleans Parishes.
-Support and assistance includes:
+Health Guardians currently serves St. Bernard, Plaquemines, Jefferson, and Orleans Parishes.
+Support and assistance include:

 - Intensive care management

 - Transportation assistance for those otherwise unable to attend Primary Care appointments